xmtp/xmtp-dot-org/blog/eth-nyc-awards-2022.md

 ---
 slug: eth-nyc-awards-2022
 hide_table_of_contents: true
-title: "ETH NYC awards wrap: OTC Swap for OpenSea, E2EE Chat via Intercom widget, and a kill switch “Burn My Wallet” for hacked wallets"
+title: 'ETH NYC awards wrap: OTC Swap for OpenSea, E2EE Chat via Intercom widget, and a kill switch “Burn My Wallet” for hacked wallets'
 date: 2022-07-08
 authors: peter
 description: We just got back from ETH NYC and what a great event.
 1,300 builders, 50 sponsors, so much energy…
 image: ./media/eth-nyc-awards-graphic.png
 tags:
   - Awards
   - Developers
   - Hackathon
   - Messaging
   - Privacy & Security
 ---

 import FeedbackWidget from '/src/components/FeedbackWidget'

 We just got back from [ETH NYC](https://ethglobal.com/) and what a great event.
 1,300 builders, 50 sponsors, so much energy…